munozmarifer1512-cpu/Proyecto-1/README.md

 # Proyecto-1
-Proyecto 1, sujeto a cambios
+Proyecto 1, sujeto a correcciones